Fort Lesley J. McNair: 20th century

-From December 1901 to March 1903, Engineer officer Frederic Vaughan Abbot served on a panel that reported on the feasibility of establishing the United States Army War College at Washington Barracks and reconstructing the site so it could host the headquarters of the Chief of Engineers and the Engineer School.
+From December 1901 to March 1903, Engineer officer Frederic Vaughan Abbot served on a panel that reported positively on the feasibility of establishing the United States Army War College at Washington Barracks and reconstructing the site so it could host the headquarters of the Chief of Engineers and the Engineer School.
 In 1904, the War College's first classes were conducted at Roosevelt Hall, the iconic building designed by the architectural firm of McKim, Mead and White.
 About 90% of the present buildings on the post's 100 acre were built, reconstructed, or remodeled by 1908.
 During World War I, Washington Barracks and the sub‑posts at Camp Leach and Camp A. A. Humphreys, were commanded by Abbot and were home to the school for Engineer officers and the site for enlisting and organizing divisional Engineer regiments for service in France.

 The Army Industrial College was founded at McNair in 1924 to prepare officers for high-level posts in Army supply organizations and study industrial mobilization.
 It evolved into the Industrial College of the Armed Forces.
 The post was renamed Fort Humphreys in 1935 – a name previously assigned to today's Fort Belvoir.
 The Army War College was reorganized as the Army-Navy Staff College in 1943 and became the National War College in 1946.
 The two colleges became the National Defense University in 1976.

-The post was renamed in 1948 to honor Lieutenant General Lesley J. McNair, commander of army ground forces during World War II, who was headquartered at the post and was killed during Operation Cobra near Saint-Lô, France, on July 25, 1944.
+The post was renamed in 1948 to honor Lieutenant General Lesley J. McNair, commander of Army Ground Forces during World War II, who was headquartered at the post and was killed during Operation Cobra near Saint-Lô, France, on July 25, 1944.
 He was killed in an infamous friendly fire incident when errant bombs of the Eighth Air Force fell on the positions of 2nd Battalion, 120th Infantry, where McNair was observing the fighting.
 Fort McNair has been the headquarters of the Military District of Washington since 1966.

 Proposed buffer zone

 In 2020, the Department of Defense and Army Corps of Engineers proposed a permanent restricted area of about 250 to 500 feet into the Washington Channel along the fort's western bank outlined by buoys and warning signs.
-This proposal was met with resistance from D.C. city leaders as it would limit access of up to half of the heavily used waterway.
+This proposal was met with resistance from D.C. city leaders, as it would limit access to up to half of the heavily used waterway.
 In January 2021, the NSA intercepted communications from the Iranian Revolutionary Guard that threatened mounting suicide boat attacks on Fort McNair similar to those used in the USS Cole bombing.
 The communications also revealed threats to kill Vice Chief of Staff of the Army General Joseph M. Martin and plans to infiltrate and surveil the installation.
-This contributed to calls to establish the buffer zone and continue increased security.
+This contributed to calls to establish a buffer zone and to continue increasing security.
 During a March 2021 House Transportation & Infrastructure hearing on a bill prohibiting such a restriction on the Channel, it was noted that the rule, which did not propose the construction of a fence or blast wall, seemed designed to safeguard the views of "rich generals' houses".